 When I was younger I think the going rate for pocket money was around 20 pence a week, with an opportunity to earn more through carrying out various chores such as the washing up or cleaning the car.
 Looking after my bicycle earnt me a pound on one occasion!
-I will always be grateful to my parents for introducing me to the value of money, especially with the element of earning a portion of it, and using it to save up for special items.
+I will always be grateful to my parents for introducing me to the value of money, especially with the element of earning a portion of it, and using it to save up for toys or books (or stationery!).
 I feel, however, that times have changed.
 It seems as though so many things are automated now that computers or specialists take care of some of the tasks that I used to enjoy learning about as a child.
 Take cars for example.
 When I was younger, if our family car broke down Dad would fix it and I would watch on.
 When I bought my first car, if it broke, I would fix it (within reason), watched over by my father.
 If our family car breaks now, we take it to the garage, it’s plugged in to a computer, some diagnostic checks are run and on occasion the program can sort it out there and then.
 It seems that things are handed to us rather more on a plate than they were, and consequently relying upon yourself doesn’t have quite the same focus for our boys.
 Anyway, I digress, but I saw pocket money as an opportunity to redress the balance a little.

 So, our six year old earns pocket money, but not by doing chores.
 In my mind he should be putting his plate and bowl in the sink to be washed up, and dirty clothes need to be taken to the laundry basket, as part of everyday life and being an active member of our family.
 We all chip in as much as possible with achievable tasks, to encourage working together and appreciating what we do for each other.
 My mother would comment that it’s very “Montessori” of us!